marloj/EAR-TUKE/README.md

 		./Compile ./Example/melspec_1state_256pdf/model.mmf ./Example/melspec_1state_256pdf/dict.txt ./Example/melspec_1state_256pdf/model

 It will create files `model.fst`, `model.isym`, `model.osym`, `model.bin` , and `model.idx`.
-The first three files are not used by the system, they just debugging output of the recognition network (the transducer, input and output symbols).
+The first three files are not used by the system, they are just debugging output of the recognition network (the transducer, input and output symbols).
 For graphical representation see `./Example/melspec_1state_256pdf/model.pdf`.
 The important files are the last two of them. `model.bin` contains network definition and the acoustic model as well.
 As the system is working with id numbers istead of the event names, the `model.idx` contains the mapping between the two.

 3. Change the configuration file